-Fabio Clemente is an important figure for the growth of jiu jitsu in New York, having opened one of the very first BJJ academies in the region, a team that has run successfully since the mid 1990’s.
-Fabio Clemente earned his black belt from Rigan Machado and was a member of the Machado Association before he joined the Alliance team in 1998; He was also responsible for bringing Marcelo Garcia to the US.
+Fabio Clemente is an important jiu-jitsu player and coach, particularly for New York’s grappling circuit, as he founded one of the very first Brazilian jiu-jitsu academies in the area, a workgroup he’s successfully run since the mid-1990s.
+Fabio Clemente earned his black belt from Jean Jacques Machado and was a member of the Machado Association before joining the Alliance team in 1998, a partnership that lasted until 2017 when he joined Checkmat.
+Clemente was also responsible for bringing Marcelo Garcia to the US during the mid-2000s.

 Full Name: Fábio Toscano Clemente